A visit to beautiful Sydney is a feast for all five senses.

 On the other side of town, fresh seafood and ocean views rule.
 Currently, the most celebrated east-side eatery is the Icebergs Dining Room at Bondi Beach.
 Modern Italian cuisine, a seasonally changing menu and front-row seats overlooking Bondi Beach have created a winning combination.
 For a cheap-and cheerful version of this iconic Sydney experience, try the Bistro at the original Bondi Icebergs Club (named for its fanatical cohort of year-round swimmers).
 The seafood vibe rules at North Bondi Fish, where head chef Jesse McTavish serves up delectable daily specials in a stunning, absolute beachfront location.

 When you get tired of all that fresh sea air, the inner-city suburb of Surry Hills presents just the right mix of urban grit and high culinary aspiration.
-Try Single-O and Le Monde for the best of café culture, The Dolphin for high-end pub dining, Toko for Izakaya-style Japanese eating and drinking, or Longrain for fine Thai cuisine.
+Try Single-O and Le Monde for the best of café culture, The Dolphin for high-end pub dining, and Toko for Izakaya-style Japanese eating and drinking.
 Devonshire, Foveaux, Reservoir, Crown and Commonwealth Streets are all bursting with cafés and restaurants.
-Just wander up from Central station and explore.
+Just wander up from Central railway station and explore.